BradleyCulley/bradleyculley.github.io/_posts/2024-07-14-relationships-are-the-most-important-thing-in-life.md

 </p>

 <p>
-All cultures I'm aware of venerate the elderly as a general principle.
+All cultures I'm aware of venerate the elderly.
 Besides other reasons to venerate the elderly, an elderly person in good social standing has exhibited a certain technical skill just to get to old age.
 </p>